lmucs/cher-ami/go/src/routes/health.md

     "method": "GET"
   , "uri":    "/users"
   , "desc":   "Search For Users"
-  , "testing":        2
+  , "testing":        4
   , "implementation": 4
-  , "note":           "needs a thorough testing to 8-8" }
+  , "note":           "needs a thorough testing to 8-8, probably safe to use based on limited testing."
+}
 ```